-READMISSION OR TRANSFER
+RE-ADMISSION OR TRANSFER

-Any applicant for readmission or transfer from another school will follow the LPN selection criteria for program admission.
-If a student is interested in transferring or readmission, a review of their transcript will be conducted, and the appropriate semester for admission will be determined.
-If no courses are available during a semester that the transfer or readmitted student needs, the student will not be admitted to that semester but can apply for the following semester.
+Any applicant for re-admission or transfer from another school will follow the LPN selection criteria for program admission.
+If a student is interested in transferring or re-admission, a review of their transcript will be conducted, and the appropriate semester for admission will be determined.
+If no courses are available during a semester that the transfer or re-admitted student needs, the student will not be admitted to that semester but can apply for the following semester.

-If a student is accepted into the program, a complete transcript review will be done by the Assistant Registrar or her designee to determine the couse or courses for which the student will be given credit.
+If a student is accepted into the program, a complete transcript review will be done by the Assistant Registrar or a designee to determine the course or courses for which the student will be given credit.